pactus-project/pactus-website/content/blog/2026-03-01-newsletter-feb-2026.md

 Some months have big announcements.
 Some months have solid execution.
 February was solid execution, and that's exactly what builds lasting infrastructure.

+---

+**Pactus Newsletter**: The Pactus monthly newsletter is published on our website and distributed to subscribers via email during the first week of each month.
+It recaps key highlights and important news from the previous month.